Quantum Scrambling and State Dependence of the Butterfly Velocity: Temperature dependence of the butterfly velocity

+The numerical results in Fig.\,\ref{fig:dvb} substantiate the above argument, suggesting that $\partial_\beta v_B$ decays exponentially as $\beta \Delta \to \infty$.
+In Fig.\,\ref{fig:dvb} the bound has furthermore been written as a bound on the derivative of the butterfly velocity, and is found to be most constraining at intermediate temperatures and with strong scrambling, where it is within an order of magnitude of the true value.

-Our bound combined together with numerics therefore leads to a consistent picture of the temperature dependence of the butterfly velocity in chaotic spin systems with a gap $\Delta$.
-Firstly that $\partial_\beta \ln v_B$ is bounded by (\ref{ineq:lv}) and secondly that this derivative approaches zero for $T \ll \Delta$.
+Our bound combined together with numerics leads to a consistent picture of the temperature dependence of the butterfly velocity in chaotic spin systems with a gap $\Delta$.
+Stronger scrambling allows for stronger temperature dependence of $v_B$, which furthermore approaches a constant at $T \ll \Delta$.
 These facts explain the crossover features of the curves in Fig.\,\ref{fig:vba}.
-More quantitatively, the overall variation $v_B(\beta = 0) / v_B(\beta = \infty)$ can be bounded by integrating (\ref{ineq:lv}) from $\beta = 0$ to $\beta \Delta \sim 1$.
-This can be done explicitly for small $v_S(v)$, i.e. close to non-scrambling cases, and the result is instructive.
+More quantitatively, the overall variation $v_B(\beta = 0) / v_B(\beta = \infty)$ can be bounded by integrating our bound from $\beta = 0$ to $\beta \Delta \sim 1$ (assuming that there are no intervening thermal phase transitions).
+For small $v_S(v)$, this integration can be done explicitly, leading to a bound on the change in the butterfly velocity from infinite to zero temperature.
 For notational convenience let $v_S^B \equiv v_S(v_B)$.
 At small $v_S^B$ one may take $\Delta v \sim (v_S^B/ v_B)^{1 / (1 + p)}$ in (\ref{ineq:lv}) and the leading term on the left hand side is again the final one, which integrates to